Verdiana Masanja: Career

 Already, while a master's student, Masanja had become a lecturer at the University of Dar es Salaam, and on her return from Germany she became a professor there, and remained on the university's faculty until 2010.

 In 2006 she began teaching as well at the National University of Rwanda, and in 2007 became a professor there, as well as being appointed as the university's director of research, and as deputy vice chancellor and senior advisor at the University of Kibungo in Rwanda.
 In 2018 she returned to Tanzania as a professor of applied and computational mathematics at the Nelson Mandela African Institute of Science and Technology in Arusha.

 Masanja has served as vice president for Eastern Africa of the African Mathematical Union, chaired the African Mathematical Union Commission on Women in Mathematics in Africa and the Tanzania Education Network, and has served as National Coordinator for Female Education in Mathematics in Africa.
+Masanja will be a speaker at the 11th International Congress on Industrial and Applied Mathematics (ICIAM) in July 2027.

 Research

-She has also published on the education and participation of women in science.
+Masanja has published scientific articles on modelling transport of heavy metals, rabies persistence, lumpy skin disease and wireless sensor networks .She has also published on the education and participation of women in science.

 Masanja is editor-in-chief of the Rwanda Journal.